-LoS 2 - Water demand management plans are in place for each water scheme.
+LoS 5 - water demand management plans are in place for each water scheme.

-- A demand management plan is in place for Kaiteriteri/Riwaka. - LoS 7 P1 and P2 monitoring shows we are in compliance with DWSNZ. - There has been one non-compliance for Kaiteriteri in the last five years.
+• A demand management plan is in place for Kaiteriteri/Riwaka.

+LoS 9,10 - Bacterial and Protozoal monitoring shows we are in compliance with DWSNZ.

+• There have been no non-compliances for Kaiteriteri in the last three years.

-LoS 8 - WSPs are in place, approved and being implemented for each water supply.
+LoS 11 - WSPs are in place, approved and being implemented for each water supply.

-· Kaiteriteri/Riwaka has an approved WSP.
+Kaiteriteri/Riwaka has an approved WSP.

-- · Kaiteriteri meets fire fighting standards. - LoS 13 Hydraulic models are in place for key urban water supplies. - · Kaiteriteri does not have a hydraulic model.
+· Kaiteriteri meets fire fighting standards.

+· Kaiteriteri does not have a hydraulic model.

-· Kaiteriteri has sufficient storage.
+Kaiteriteri has sufficient storage.

 The condition of most of the pipework in the system is good.
-There are no known specific condition concerns in the assets.
-Most of the infrastructure is of an age where condition problems are not expected and inspections by council staff, maintenance contractors and consultants have not identified any specific problems except upgrading required to the pumping station surrounds.
+There are no known specific condition concerns for the assets.
+Most of the infrastructure is of an age where condition problems are not expected and inspections by Council staff, maintenance contractors and consultants have not identified any specific problems except an upgrade required to the pumping station surrounds.

 Required sampling - Kaiteriteri has a permanent population of approximately 300 people, making it a 'small' supply (100 to 500 people) in terms of the DWSNZ.
-During the summer, when the population increases, the monitoring increases to comply with the scheme being a 'minor' supply (500-5,000 people).
+During the summer when the population increases, the monitoring increases to comply with the scheme being a 'minor' supply (500-5,000 people).